- EXPLORE OUR PARKS

 In April 2009 the Recreation and Park Commission approved a Memorandum of Understanding between Recreation and Park Department (RPD) and NPC, acting on behalf of the Friends of Dolores Park Playground, which establishes the framework for the joint planning, funding and construction of the playground at Mission Dolores Park.
 The general terms of the agreement include contributions of bond and other City funding by RPD, and a gift of services/materials/funds from FDPP.
 In recognition of the girt, the renovated playground will be renamed the "Helen Diller Playground".

-Children's Play Area: The play environment that is proposed for the future Helen Diller Playground has taken into consideration the developmental needs of children; the site's context; the natural and social history of the area and the culture of the community to create a "sense of place" that will remain an icon of the community for years to come.
+Children's Play Area: The play environment for Helen Diller Playground took into consideration the developmental needs of children; the site's context; the natural and social history of the area and the culture of the community to create a "sense of place" that will remain an icon of the community for years to come.

-The renovation of the play area will include installation of new irrigation lines and heads within the boundaries of the play area, as well as security site lighting.
-A new subsurface drainage system will be installed below the play matting to collect and direct water runoff from rain and irrigation.
-The project will include a new connection to the City's combined sewer line on Dolores Street.
+The renovation of the play area included installation of new irrigation lines and heads within the boundaries of the play area, as well as security site lighting.
+A new subsurface drainage system was installed below the play matting to collect and direct water runoff from rain and irrigation.
+The project included a new connection to the City's combined sewer line on Dolores Street.

 ADA access improvements completed under the project are limited to the provision of a new accessible loading zone on Dolores Street, and associated curb cut and sidewalk modifications between that location and the entrance to the park.
-From the accessible park entrance, an new ADA accessible path will be provided serving the children's play area.
+From the accessible park entrance, an new ADA accessible path serves the children's play area.
 The path may double as a service vehicle entrance point, with a curb apron.
-All other site related access improvements will be completed as part of the second phase of the park improvements.

 It is the intent of the designers to create an environment that would provide the infrastructure to support the development of a young child.
 The Pre-school play area which is nestled into the hillside is reflective of the multi-layers of play that are supported in the larger play environment while creating a safe haven for the younger children to grow and develop without unnecessary risk.
 The pre-school area is separated from the larger area by a wide concrete walkway.
 The two stone spiral staircases enable easy access from the lower tier to the upper tier of the playground.
 A much smaller version of the "hillside" slide is one of the many exciting play features that are the focal point of the play environment.